BritishBambi/halo-history/README.md

 ## Acknowledgements

 Initial planning and methods were inspired by the Love Running Walkthrough

+Thank you to my mentor Daisy for her suggestions and useful resources duirng devlopment.

 Code to add aria-label to my background image was found on Stackoverflow at: